kiranvinzoda4/todo_express_sequlize/README.md

 - Copy value and use as `JWT_KEY`

 ## Quick Start 🚀
-- Install all librarys from package.json
-- Run server: `npm install`

 - Open terminal in project root
 - Run server: `npm start`

-## Data Migrations We Are
+## Data Migrations

-- To create new migrations from model changes
+- To create a new migration for model changes.
-- `npx sequelize-cli model:generate --name ModelName --attributes name:string`
+- `npx sequelize-cli migration:generate --name migration_name`
-- To update database with new changes
+- To apply pending migrations and update the database.
 - `npx sequelize-cli db:migrate`
+- To undo the last batch of migrations
+- `npx sequelize-cli db:migrate:undo`

+## Data Seeders

+- To create a new seeder.
+- `npx sequelize-cli seed:generate --name SeederName`
+- To run seeders.
+- `npx sequelize-cli db:seed:all`
+- To undo the last batch of migrations
+- `npx sequelize-cli db:migrate:undo`